gdemengin/pipeline-logparser/README.md

   - new option hidePipeline to filter Pipeline technical logs (default value true to hide them)
   - fix parsing issues with old version of workflow-job plugin

-* stage branch (??/2020)
+* 1.2 (09/2020)
-  - handle logs from stages and add option to show/filter them
+  - handle logs from stages and add option showStages (default false) to show/filter them